miklevin/MikeLev.in/_posts/2023-02-20-back-hurts-but-maintain-your-indomitable-spirit.md

 ---
 date: 2023-02-20
 title: Back Hurts, But Maintain Your Indomitable Spirit
-permalink: /blog/back-hurts-but-maintain-your-indomitable-spirit/
 headline: "Making a Positive Impact Despite Back Pain: Achieving Goals and Helping Others Today"
 description: I'm setting out to make a positive difference in my life and the lives of others today.
 My goals for the day include completing paperwork for my upcoming job, creating a new website, and organizing my home.
 I'm also taking care of my leopard gecko and staying engaged.
 My motivation is to make sure my child has a good experience in life and to help others feel good about life.
 I'm starting with the living room to make it a special place for my family.
 keywords: Back Hurts, Indomitable Spirit, Life, Goals, Job, Website, Home, Leopard Gecko, Child, World, Living Room, Family, Focus, Nice
-categories: focus, child
+categories: focus, goals, child
+permalink: /blog/back-hurts-but-maintain-your-indomitable-spirit/
 layout: post
 ---

 Okay, I'm going to take today to get my life in order and help bring about the best possible futures for both myself and my child.
 That's the goal here, along